Košice: Under Slovakia

 Following the Velvet Divorce and creation of the Slovak Republic, Košice became the second-largest city in the country and became the seat of the Slovak Constitutional Court.
 Since 1995, it has been the seat of the Archdiocese of Košice.

 After the 2022 Russian invasion of Ukraine, Košice, as a regional metropolitan area, became a major hub for administration, transfer and housing of refugees fleeing from Ukraine.

 Geography

-Košice lies at an altitude of 206 m above sea level and covers an area of 242.77 km2.
 It is located in eastern Slovakia, about 20 km from the Hungarian border, 80 km from the Ukrainian border, and 90 km from the Polish border.
 It is about 400 km east of Slovakia's capital Bratislava and a chain of villages connects it to neighboring Prešov, which is about 36 km to the north.

 Košice is on the Hornád river in the Košice Basin, at the easternmost reaches of the Slovak Ore Mountains.
 More precisely, it is a subdivision of the Black Mountain (Čierna hora) mountains in the northwest and Volovec Mountains (Volovské vrchy) mountains in the southwest.
 The basin is met on the east by the Slanské Hills (Slanské vrchy) mountains.